Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing Instrument Practitioner (RHIP) are:

 CSHBC HID Practical Exam

-The examination dates for 2022 are as follows:
+The upcoming examination dates are as follows:

 During the enrollment process, candidates will be provided with an examination guide setting out what to expect on their examination day.